Coke volume plunged 25% in April; sees bounce-back coming

 Adjusted for one-time items, the company earned 51 cents per share, easily beating Wall Street projections of 44 cents per share, according to FactSet.
 Coke's adjusted revenue of USD 8.6 billion also beat analysts' forecast of USD 8.3 billion.

-The company said earlier that it no longer expects to achieve earlier full-year projections.(AP) RUP.
+The company said earlier that it no longer expects to achieve earlier full-year projections.(AP) RUP RUP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)